Give 'n' Go

 Where can I donate?

-Donation stations will be based across campus and will be open 11 June - 2 July, 2022.
+Donation stations will be based across campus and will be open June 2nd until July 14th in most halls, and July 19th in halls with extended contracts.
 Each station will be checked regularly and emptied to make sure there is plenty of room for everyone’s donations.

 Donation Station Locations